Custom travel to Kosovo

 When to go

 Kosovo is ideally visited from May to October.
-May-June (15-25 °C, long days, spring flowers in the Albanian Alps and Sharr) and September-October (15-22 °C, harvests, autumn colors) are perfect.
-July-August (25-32 °C in the plain, cooler at altitude) are the warmest months — Pristina can reach 35 °C. December-March: Brezovica ski (15-30 cm of stable snow, preserved authentic resort), atmospheric winter Pristina.
-Very cold January-February (-5/-15 °C, frequent snow).
-Festivals: Prizren DokuFest (August, one of Europe's largest documentary festivals, open-air screenings in Kaljaja fortress), Pristina PriFest (July, film festival), Pristina Mother Teresa Festival (September, feast of the Albanian-origin saint), Saint Sava Day (January 27, Serbian Orthodox national feast at the Peć Patriarchate), Independence Day (February 17, festive Pristina).
+May-June (15-25 °C, spring flowers in the Albanian Alps) and September-October (harvests, autumn colors) are perfect.
+July-August are the warmest months, Pristina can reach 35 °C. December-March: skiing in Brezovica, a preserved authentic resort, and an atmospheric winter Pristina, with very cold January-February.
+Festivals: Prizren's DokuFest (August, one of Europe's largest documentary festivals, with open-air screenings in Kaljaja fortress), Pristina's PriFest (July), the Mother Teresa Festival (September), Saint Sava Day (January 27, a Serbian Orthodox feast at the Peć Patriarchate) and Independence Day (February 17).

 Practical information